nvanheuverzwijn/unique-offset-string/README.md

 A0aAA0aB
 ```

 You can specify a pattern using the `-p` option.
+Only the uppercase(A), lowercase(a) and numeric(0) ASCII value are supported for the pattern option.
 ```
 $ ./unique-offset-string -p A0a 10
 A0aA0bA0cA